longy2k/obsidian-bmo-chatbot/README.md

 ## Getting Started

-To start using the plugin, enable it in your settings menu and enter your OpenAI API key.
+To start using the plugin, enable it in your settings menu and insert an API key or REST API URL from a provider.
 After completing these steps, you can access the bot panel by clicking on the bot icon in the left sidebar.

 ## Commands